-The COVID-19 Social Study was designed in response to the COVID-19 pandemic to track in real time the psychological and social impact of the virus on residents of the United Kingdom over the age of 18.
-The study involved a multi-faceted recruitment strategy, focusing on groups that were anticipated to be underrepresented.
+The COVID-19 Social Study was designed in response to the COVID-19 pandemic to track, in real time, the psychological and social impacts of the virus on residents of the United Kingdom aged 18 and over.
+The study involved a multifaceted recruitment strategy, focusing on groups that were anticipated to be underrepresented.
 Over the two years of the study, over 70,000 participants completed more than 1.2 million surveys.

 Study design